moustaphastar/bakery-management-app/README.md

 # Bakery management app

-This is a simplified version of a bakery store management web application, built with spring-boot, graphql-java and react.
+A bakery store management web application, built with spring-boot, graphql-java and react.
 The project is not completed yet.
 Please feel free to submit any issue or any idea you have.

-# Includes

-- Microsoft JDBC driver 8.2.2.jre11
-- graphql-java 12.0

-# Requirements
+### Requirements

-- JDK 1.8 or higher to run the application
+- JDK 1.8
-- Node.js to run the react application
+- Node.js
 - Microsoft Sql Server
 - Gradle

-# Installing Microsoft JDBC Driver
+### Installing Microsoft JDBC Driver

 - Download preferred JDBC driver from [Microsoft's official download page](https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver15)